 The Japanese Friendship Garden is beloved by San Diegans and visitors alike.
-Whether the purpose of your visit is to find your spiritual center, admire the splendor of a trickling stream or a masterful garden, or simply to enjoy a cup of tea, you will soon discover why this garden is such a special place.
+Whether the purpose of your visit is to find your spiritual center or admire the splendor of a trickling stream or a masterful garden, you will soon discover why this garden is such a special place.

 The Japanese Friendship Garden San Diego is a three-tiered experience, named “San-Kei-En” in Japanese, which means “three scene garden."
 This represents water, pastoral, and mountain scenes.
 While the garden is meant to capture the essence of Zen, an inherently Japanese element, it is truly a dual-cultured garden, incorporating the local regional landscape and climate of Southern California.